 California state law requires that the Agency issue a complete set of financial statements annually and that an independent firm of certified public accountants audit the financial reports.
 The Agency's fiscal year (FY) closed on June 30, 2017, at which time Agency staff prepared the financials in conformity with generally accepted accounting principles (GAAP) and the firm of Maze and Associates audited the reports.
-At the February 8, 2018 Planning Committee/Recycling Board meeting, staff will present the Audit Report for review and acceptance.
+Staff will present the Audit Report at the February 8, 2018 Programs and Administration Committee meeting.